 Tourist facilities and services

 There does not exist a so-called tourist and travel information offices network, but their functions are local travel agencies arrange.
-The disadvantage of their work is in their non-systematisation.
+The disadvantage of their work is their non-systematisation.
 To develop tourism in Cheboksary, particularly tourist facilities and services, in 1998 the Centre of Tourism “Cheboksary” was established by the city administration, some industrial enterprises and travel agencies.
-Travel agencies in cooperation with the local museums are planning archaeological expeditions and excursions, building the “archaeological village”, and establishing the Repression’s museum, dedicated to victims of Stalin’s repressive politics.
+Travel agencies in cooperation with the local museums are planning archaeological expeditions and excursions, building the “archaeological village”.

 Communication and public services

 The Chuvash Republic has developed communication and public services like water supply, electric power, sewage and solid waste disposal, telegraph, telex, telefax (run by the municipal authorities), radio, telecommunications, and telephone (run by the state or private companies).
-There are TV and radio broadcasting companies both state and private, satellite TV is not yet spread widely (working only in the capital).
+There are TV and radio broadcasting companies both state and private, and satellite TV is not yet spread widely (working only in the capital).
 The state telephone network connects all districts of the republic as well as Russia and the rest of the world.
 The cell telephone system is developing rapidly, and there are republican and Russian companies in that market.
-Post offices are open every day from 9 a.m. to 6 p.m., there anyone can use fax, telefax, call in Russia or abroad, send and get letters and parcels.
-There is a DHL office in Cheboksary.
+Post offices are open every day from 9 a.m. to 6 p.m., there anyone can use fax, telefax, call in Russia or abroad, and send and get letters and parcels.